helium/docs/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more instructions.

+## Creating a New Doc

+When authoring a new doc, be sure to apply `prettier` to it during review.
+For
+example: `npx prettier --write --prose-wrap always docs/blockchain/new_doc.mdx`

+It will apply appropriate line wraps and other formatting niceties.

 ## Editing an Existing Doc

+When editing an existing doc, line wrap should not be applied (don't run `prettier`), and lines that run wider than 80 chars in width are okay.
+Applying `prettier` would cause many unimportant line changes and make review more difficult.

+Instead, from time to time, `prettier` will be run against the documents and those unimportant commits will be added to `.git-blame-ignore-revs`

 Use the style guide found [here](docs/style-guide) to learn what markdown syntax is available.